fugazi/carbonfour-selenium-4/README.md

 ### ⚡️Automation Test Strategy
 We know that any automation project starting with a good test architecture.

-This is an end-to-end UI tests using Selenium Webdriver with latest 4.3. version The website under test is an e-commerce website [here](https://ecommerce-playground.lambdatest.io) to test different domain access according to the scope of each test.
+This projects has UI Tests using Selenium Webdriver with latest 4.3. version.

+The website under test is an e-commerce website [here](https://ecommerce-playground.lambdatest.io) to test different domain access according to the scope of each test.

 I must say it was fun learning and automating this website because it was challenging in some respects.

 1. Browser is Microsoft Edge in order to have a different approach to test.